Arnold Schwarzenegger speaks to Russians in emotional plea against war in Ukraine

 "To the Russian soldiers listening to this broadcast: You already know much of the truth that I'm speaking.
 You've seen it in your own eyes.
 I don't want you to be broken like my father," he said.

-He ended the video by speaking to Russians who have protested their country's involvement in Ukraine.
+He ended the video by speaking to Russians who have protested their country's invasion of Ukraine.

 "We know that you've suffered the consequences of your courage.
 You have been arrested, you've been jailed and you've been beaten.
 You are my new heroes.
 You have the strength of Yuri Petrovich Vlasov.
 You have the true heart of Russia."